Come spring, cities across the country are covered in pink and white flowers, aka cherry blossoms.

 And they make for great RVing destinations during the springtime.

-Sakura Matsuri is the Brooklyn Botanical Garden’s annual cherry blossom festival that celebrates the beauty of the flowers as well as other Japanese traditions.
-Sword swingers, folk dancers, and more, this annual event gives visitors a unique insight into the country’s colorful culture.
-In 2020, the event is being held April 25-26.
+Sakura Matsuri is the Brooklyn Botanical Garden's annual cherry blossom festival that celebrates the beauty of the flowers as well as other Japanese traditions.
+Sword swingers, folk dancers, and more, this annual event gives visitors a unique insight into the country's colorful culture.
+In 2020, the event is usually held in April – check the dates for this year.

-Cost: Tickets are $40 for adults and free for children under the age of 12.
+Cost: Tickets are around $40 for adults and free for children under the age of 12.

 When: Mid to late-March